h2non/toxy/README.md

 List of available third-party rules provided by the community.
 PR are welcome.

-- [IP](https://github.com/h2non/toxy-ip) - Filter incomming traffic by IP address or subnet.
+- [IP](https://github.com/h2non/toxy-ip) - Enable/disable poisons based on the client IP address (supports CIDR, subnets, ranges...).

 ### How to write rules